ghacks Technology News

 The free software DLLHiJackAuditor has been designed to test software for the vulnerability.
 The portable program can audit any 32-bit Windows application.

 The program is dead easy to use.
-Users need to select an application from the computer system first before they click on the start audit button to test the application.
+Users need to select an application from the computer system first before they click on the start audit button to test the application for the vulnerability.

 dll hijack vulnerability